cicada-legs/cicada-legs/README.md

 ### About me

 Hi, there 👋
-- 💻 I'm a third year uni student studying Cybersecurity Engineering.
+- 💻 I'm a third year uni student studying Computer Sciecne with a specialization in Cybersecurity.
 - 👩‍🎓 Currently learning C, C++, and Java in my uni courses.
 - ✨ Learning HTML, CSS, JavaScript in my free time (when I'm not busy with uni).